mozilla/webxr-api/WebXR API.md

 _The XRPresentationFrame differs from the VRPresentationFrame with the addition of the point cloud, manifold, light estimates, and anchor management._

-### Todo

-- notice when a marker or feature based anchor (e.g. a wall, a table top) are detected
+- Should we fire an event when a marker or feature based anchor (e.g. a wall, a table top) is detected?
-- access camera image buffer aor texture
+- How can we access camera image buffers aor textures?

 ## XRView